cnlohr/cnlohr_social_media_tools/README.md

  * Note: Secret key looks like: #_XXXXXXXXXXXXXXXXX
  * Write them into `.client_id.txt` and `.client_secret.txt` to the main `cnlohr_social_media_tools` folder.

+Note: Many of these tools can also use an API key instead of an OAUTH login.
+You should also create a new API key using the dashboard, and then put that into `.ytapikey.txt`.

 Next, get your oauth keys.
 ```
 cd ytoauthhelper